Patrick Baynes

 Patrick Baynes (born October 11, 1984) is an American entrepreneur.

-He is best known for his early work at LinkedIn, for being a co-founder of PeopleLinx, and for being a founder of UpdatesCentral.
+He worked at LinkedIn and is known for being the co-founder of PeopleLinx, and the founder of UpdatesCentral.

 Biography

-Born in Wausau, Wisconsin, his father became a colonel in the US Army, resulting in the family moving around the United States, including to Chicago and later Atlanta, Georgia.
+Baynes was born in Wausau, Wisconsin.
+Due to this father's job in the US Army, he kept moving to places including Chicago and Atlanta, Georgia.
 After graduating from Alfred University with a BSBA in Marketing, he studied at Bond University on Australia's Gold Coast.

 Baynes is a speaker on Internet business strategy, go-to-market strategy and strategic consulting, as well as personal strategies for individuals to raise their profile and develop business using social networking.